-Stories that play with and prey on our fear introduce scenarios most would run or cower from in real life.
+Stories that prey on our fear and introduce scenarios most would run or cower from in real life.
 However, in the context of story, many people are fascinated with fear and will often pay good money to let someone scare them half to death.

 What is it about ghost stories and scary movies that captivate us?
 Why does fear intrigue us and keep us in our seats or scare them out of it?
 Why do so many people hate being scared yet love it at the same time?

-Having just seen IT: Chapter 2 and with Halloween swooping down like a crow to fresh feast, there is no better time to try and tackle this question than now.
+Having just seen IT: Chapter 2, and with Halloween swooping in like a crow for a fresh feast, there is no better time to try and tackle this question than now.

 Creatively, Halloween is an artist’s dream.
-From monster makeup to scary costumes, elaborate prosthetics, and creepy castles, scary stories deal with a world of shadows, the horrifying, horrible, and the macabre; and they give the artist an opportunity to explore what’s beyond the curtain, imagine the monster under the bed, and travel into the unknown to confront our deepest and darkest fears.
+From monster makeup to scary costumes, elaborate prosthetics and creepy castles, scary stories play in a world of shadows and often deal in the horrifying, horrible, and the macabre.
+They give the artist an opportunity to explore what’s beyond the curtain, imagine the monster under the bed, and travel into the unknown to confront our deepest, darkest fears.

 Personally, I hate snakes and am equally as uncomfortable with heights.
 I squirm every time I see Indiana Jones descend into the Well of Souls and shift in my chair watching Tom Cruise scale the outside of the Burj Khalifa in Mission: Impossible Ghost Protocol.
 In each scene, however, I am mesmerized by characters facing and conquering fears that I have not.
 I even enjoy the experience because I know that I am safe on the ground with the nearest snake in a cage, miles away (don’t tell me otherwise.
 Please).